getting-ready-for-the-sec-climate-disclosure-rule Corporate /esg/solutions/getting-ready-for-the-sec-climate-disclosure-rule content esgSubNav

 Step 1

-Under the proposed rule, companies would be required to disclose their direct (Scope 1) and indirect (Scope 2) GHG emissions, and potentially disclose their value chain emissions (Scope 3).
+Under the new rule, large accelerated filers and accelerated filers would be required to disclose their direct (Scope 1) and indirect (Scope 2) GHG emissions when such emissions are deemed material.

 Workflow